victorvang45/homelab/active-directory/README.md

 - Joining a client machine to the domain and logging in with a domain user account confirmed the whole environment was communicating correctly

+- OUs have an accidental deletion protection setting that must be manually disabled before the OU can be removed — an important safeguard in real environments where mistakes are costly

+- Delegation of Control allows specific users to perform limited admin tasks like password resets without being granted full Domain Admin privileges

+- Disabling a user account rather than deleting it is best practice when an employee leaves — the account and its history are preserved in case they're needed later